trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 project's name.
-This file is read first in every context that involves processing the TriBITS project's files, including processes and tools that just need to build a package and TPL dependnecy tree (see `Package Enable/Disable Logic`).
+This file is read first in every context that involves processing the TriBITS project's files, including processes and tools that just need to build a package and TPL dependnecy tree (see `Package Dependencies and Enable/Disable Logic`_).
 Being this is the first file read in for a TriBITS project and that it is read in first at the top level scope in every context, this is a good file to put other universal static project options in that affect dependency handling.
 Note that this is a project, not a repository file so no general repository-specific settings should go in this file.
 A simple example of this file is `TribitsExampleProject`_/``PackageName.cmake``:

 .. include:: ../examples/TribitsExampleProject/ProjectName.cmake
    :literal: